- Home

 Many see tarot as a way to look objectively at someone’s life and consider alternative decisions, feelings, and viewpoints.
 And some claim it’s a useful way to find out what you unconsciously want or feel.

-The best thing about tarot is there’s no right way to engage with it, and you can take it as seriously as you like.
+The best thing about tarot is that there’s no right way to engage with it, and you can take it as seriously as you like.
 Once you’ve practised your skills, you can use tarot reading to help make decisions when you find yourself at a crossroads, or even as an enjoyable party activity.

 If you’d like to find out more about tarot, there are plenty of useful online resources that can start you on your journey.
 Biddy Tarot is a popular website with lots of free information and guidance for beginners.
 There are also plenty of handy books out there, for example, The Ultimate Guide to Tarot: A Beginner’s Guide to the Cards, as well as online courses.